What Happens to Your Body When You Fast? (Hour by Hour)

-When you skip a meal, whether by choice, for religious reasons, or as part of a purposeful intermittent fasting routine, your body starts on a fascinating ‘physiological’ journey of change throughout the entirety of your body.
+When you skip a meal, whether by choice, for religious reasons, or as part of a purposeful intermittent fasting routine, your body starts a fascinating journey of change throughout your entire body.

 In the first few hours after eating, your body is still processing your last meal.
-Your pancreas releases insulin to help move carbohydrates (blood glucose) into cells to use for energy; any excess gets stored in your liver and muscles as a substance called “glycogen”
+Your pancreas releases insulin to help move carbohydrates (your blood sugar or glucose) into cells to use for energy.
+Any excess carbohydrate gets stored in your liver and muscles as a substance called 'glycogen'.

 During this “postprandial” period, your digestive system is working flat out, and your blood sugar levels are elevated.
 Your gut, liver, and pancreas are all coordinating to extract nutrients from food and distribute them throughout your body as quietly and efficiently as possible.